uclamii/MedPromptEval/README.md

 1. **PROMPT_MODEL_CONFIGS**: Models optimized for prompt generation
    - Higher temperature (0.7) for creativity
-   - Balanced top_p and top_k for diverse suggestions
+   - Balanced top_p (0.9) and top_k (50) for diverse suggestions
    - Shorter output (512 tokens) focused on system prompt creation
+   - Higher repetition penalty (1.2) to avoid repetitive patterns
+   - Optimized for generating structured, clear instructions

 2. **ANSWER_MODEL_CONFIGS**: Models optimized for answering medical questions
    - Lower temperature (0.3) for factual, precise answers
    - Higher max_new_tokens (1024) for more detailed responses
+   - Lower top_p (0.7) and top_k (40) for more focused outputs
-   - Tuned repetition penalty for natural but focused answers
+   - Balanced repetition penalty (1.1) for natural but focused answers
+   - Optimized for generating comprehensive, accurate medical explanations

+Each model configuration can be customized in `config.py` to fine-tune the generation parameters for specific use cases.

 ## Output